AnglCS/module-3-challenge/README.md

 https://bootcampspot.instructure.com/courses/5362/external_tools/313

-The *ChatGPT 3.5* from https://chat.openai.com helped to create and inspired the code implematations from this challenge.
+The *ChatGPT 3.5* from https://chat.openai.com helped to create and inspired the code implementations for this challenge.

 ## Code Source and Attribution